pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="EncryptContent"></a>EncryptContent
 This processor encrypts or decrypts FlowFiles.

+### <a name="EvaluateJsonPath"></a>EvaluateJsonPath
+Evaluates one or more JsonPath expressions against the content of a FlowFile.
+The results of those expressions are assigned to FlowFile Attributes or are written to the content of the FlowFile itself, depending on configuration of the Processor.
+JsonPaths are entered by adding user-defined properties; the name of the property maps to the Attribute Name into which the result will be placed (if the Destination is flowfile-attribute; otherwise, the property name is ignored).
+The value of the property must be a valid JsonPath expression.
+If the JsonPath evaluates to a JSON array or JSON object and the Return Type is set to 'scalar' the FlowFile will be unmodified and will be routed to failure.
+A Return Type of JSON can return scalar values if the provided JsonPath evaluates to the specified value and will be routed as a match.
+If Destination is 'flowfile-content' and the JsonPath does not evaluate to a defined path, the FlowFile will be routed to 'unmatched' without having its contents modified.
+If Destination is flowfile-attribute and the expression matches nothing, attributes will be created with empty strings as the value, and the FlowFile will always be routed to 'matched'.

 ### <a name="EvaluateRegularExpression"></a>EvaluateRegularExpression
 This processor evaluates one or more Regular Expressions against the content of a FlowFile.
 The results of those Regular Expressions are assigned to FlowFile Attributes.
 Regular Expressions are entered by adding user-defined properties; the name of the property maps to the Attribute Name into which the result will be placed.
 The value of the property must be a valid Regular Expressions with exactly one capturing group.
 If the Regular Expression matches more than once, only the first match will be used.
 If any provided Regular Expression matches, the FlowFile(s) will be routed to 'matched'.
 If no provided Regular Expression matches, the FlowFile will be routed to 'unmatched' and no attributes will be applied to the FlowFile.